-The Rowanmoor Family Pension Trust offers you the widest choice of options available when taking your benefits allowing you to phase your retirement income, to suit your own circumstances.
+The Rowanmoor SSAS offers members the widest choice of options available when taking their benefits allowing members to phase their retirement income, to suit their own circumstances.

 It is important members take advice from a suitably qualified professional before taking benefits, as the choices they make will affect both their retirement income and the level of contributions they can make to a pension scheme in the future.

 The use of all or part of a fund to provide benefits from the scheme is called crystallisation.

 A member does not have to retire or stop work in order to take benefits from the SSAS.
 Benefits may be taken in stages; the full value of the member’s fund does not have to be used to provide benefits at one time.

 When a member takes benefits from the scheme, and again at age 75, the total value of their pension funds from the SSAS and any other pension arrangements they have will be tested against the current lifetime allowance.
 If the lifetime allowance is exceeded, there will be an additional lifetime allowance tax charge unless the member has obtained pension protection.